django/dsf-working-groups/active/ai.md

 The team does not have a fixed size.
 The team decides when new members are needed.
 New members are chosen from a list of volunteers.
 If there are no qualified volunteers the team will place an advertisement on the Django website.

+If you are interested in joining, please use our form: [Apply to join the AI team](https://forms.gle/s6xUcaZ17QHQfhxJA).

 Priority will be given to volunteers who:

 - Have expertise with AI.